By Molly Robson

 Molly Robson is a Grade 8 student at Cayman International School.

-This article originally appeared in the October 2019 print edition of Camana Bay Times with the headline “A new home and a new school’”.
+This article first appeared in the February 2020 print edition of Camana Bay Times.